jjvanzon/JJs-Reference-Architecture/code-style.md

 ### FileOpen, FileMode, FileAccess, FileShare

-It is appreciated when a file stream is opened specifying all three aspects `FileMode`, `FileAccess` and `FileShare` explicitly with the most logical and most limiting values appropriate for the particular situation.
+It is appreciated when a `FileStream` is opened specifying all three aspects `FileMode`, `FileAccess` and `FileShare` explicitly with the most logical and most limiting values appropriate for the particular situation.

 Reason:
 Otherwise these aspects may have surprising defaults.